mosip/documentation/docs/registration-client-home-page.md

   ![](_images/reg-client-biometric-page.png)

  * **Application Upload**: Application upload refers to upload of supervisor reviewed registration packets(approved and rejected).
-From this page, the operator can export the packets to any location on their machine.
+From this page, the operator can export the packets to any location on their machine on clicking **Save to Device** button.
       - Upload of registration packet from this page internally performs two operations in sequence:
           * Sync registration metadata to server
           * On successful sync of metadata, actual registration packets are uploaded to the server.